erikhuan/GameProject/story.md

 You must first destroy the nest surrounding her abdomen before being able to do any real damage.
 The Queen will fly around as Giant Wasps spawn to attack you.

-After you defeat her a chest drops.
-Opening it increases your health bar.
+After you defeat her your health increases and a chest drops.
+You obtain Shield from the chest.

 ## -After Queen Wasp-